3rd Annual Entrepreneurs in Athletics & Sports Fundraiser

 L.E.E.L.
 Initiative participants can register for EC Youth scholarships at the event.

-Event sponsors, vendors, and food trucks/vendors are still being accepted, along with sponsorship for children who are interested in participating in the L.E.E.L.
+Event sponsors, vendors, and food trucks are still being accepted, along with sponsorship for children who are interested in participating in the L.E.E.L.
 Initiative.